 !
 Using map_entry and remove character generic interface.

-call map%map_entry('key_string', other)
+call map%map_entry('key_string', 4.0)

 call map%remove('key_string', existed)